| Peel River|| |

 - Use of pipeline ceased in late July 2020 when Tamworth Council was able to access supply from river flows and Dungowan and Chaffey Dam reached 20%.
 Normal minimum flow release of 3 ML/day then resumed

 - Tamworth Regional Council eased town water supply restrictions on 31 August 2020 from Level 5 to Level 4 when Chaffey Dam reached 25% and further reduced these to Level 3 on 1 November 2020 when Chaffey Dam reached 30%.
+Level 1 water restrictions applied from the end of December 2020.

 - Government has announced that it will construct a new larger Dungowan Dam.